 - High-quality products and service:

 The most important factor in ensuring good quality products is working with reliable suppliers.
 Having the right supplier/s will ensure that your business has access to the best products at the right rates with timely, reliable deliveries.
 Based on the nature and scale of your business, there are 2 models that can work for you:

 - Manufacturers: You can use B2B marketplaces like eBay or AliExpress to easily find large manufacturers, either close to you or in a specific country.
 For more niche products or to contact smaller manufacturers who can give you more personalized service, there are specialized tools that you can use to reach out to potential manufacturing leads.
-When you work with manufacturers, you are responsible for inventory planning, stocking and delivery.
-Also you use Cryotherapy machine as a manufacturer of cryotherapy equipment that have built-in point-of-sale.
-It’s like a vending machine but for cryotherapy so entrepreneurs or whoever wants to setup a “side hustle” can buy one and add it to their existing business or rent a small room and get started with a cryotherapy business within days.
+When you work with manufacturers, you are responsible for inventory planning, stocking, and delivery.
+Also, you use the Cryotherapy machine as a manufacturer of cryotherapy equipment that has built-in point-of-sale.
+It’s like a vending machine but for cryotherapy, so entrepreneurs or whoever wants to set up a “side hustle” can buy one and add it to their existing business or rent a small room and get started with a cryotherapy business within days.